Why Bicycle?

 * Weight loss

-* Reduce traffic congestion
+* Reduced traffic congestion

 Protect the Environment